Agoric/agoric-sdk/packages/notifier/README.md

 // non-final b
 // finished done

-// afterA is an ERef<Subscription> so we use observeIteration on it. observeIteration(afterA, observer);
+// afterA is a Promise<ForkableAsyncIterator> so we use observeIterator on it. observeIterator(afterA, observer);
 // eventually prints
 // non-final b
 // finished done